dibyendumajumdar/dmr_c/README.md

 dmr_c is a project that aims to create a JIT compiler for C. Is is being created by reworking the Linux Kernel [Sparse](https://sparse.wiki.kernel.org/index.php/Main_Page) library originally written by Linus Torvalds.

-The name dmr_C is a homage to Dennis M Ritchie.
+The name dmr_c is a homage to Dennis M Ritchie.

 ## Overview